-Called PUBG: New State, the game was revealed in February 2021 alongside a cryptic announcement trailer which has, naturally, left fans eager to learn more about the upcoming survival shooter.
+A mobile exclusive, PUBG: New State was revealed in February 2021 alongside a cryptic announcement trailer which, naturally, left fans eager to learn more about the survival shooter.

 How eager?
-Well, the game's developer, Krafton, recently announced that over 50 million pre-registrations have been processed on the Google Play Store in anticipation of its arrival, with pre-registration now also available on the App Store.
-Doing so gets you an exclusive vehicle skin, but the real benefit is getting the latest updates – including when you can play.
+Well, the game's developer, Krafton, revealed that over 50 million pre-registrations were processed on the Google Play Store in anticipation of its arrival on November 11, 2021.

 - What is it?
 A new mobile-only battle royale game

-- What will it cost?
+- What does it cost?
 Free to play with microtransactions

 What is it?

-The main difference to the original mobile-only game (and, for that matter, the console equivalent) is its futuristic setting: the game takes place in 2051 on a new map called Troi, and will have appropriately advanced weapons and perks.
+The main difference to the original mobile-only game (and, for that matter, the console equivalent) is its futuristic setting: the game takes place in 2051 on a new map called Troi, and has appropriately advanced weapons and perks.

 The once peaceful city of "Troi" is no more.Severe poverty and economic division have driven the city into an era of darkness.What will your experience in Troi 2051 be like?Beyond Battle Royale, #PUBGNEWSTATE pic.twitter.com/FR8OhOlSDTApril 24, 2021

-PUBG: New State is adding several new features to the existing battle royale formula that helped put the game on the map, which we’ll detail below, but it still looks very much like the traditional PUBG experience we’ve come to know and love.
+PUBG: New State has added several new features to the existing battle royale formula that helped put the original game on the map, which we’ll detail below, but it still looks very much like the traditional PUBG experience we’ve come to know and love.

-The first obvious departure from current PUBG titles, which are all set in the present day, is the new futuristic setting.
+The first obvious departure from current PUBG titles, which are all set in the present day, is the new futuristic setting in PUBG: New State.
 Taking place in 2051 on a new map – an area called Troi – players can expect to navigate a sprawling town with a mix of suburban living and more natural areas.

-The map is 8 x 8, a similar size to Erangel and Miramar from the mainline PUBG game, and will feature plenty of locations for gamers to explore including a town hall, restaurants and a shopping mall.
-Below, you'll find details of the new map in full.
+The map is 8 x 8, a similar size to Erangel and Miramar from the mainline PUBG game, and features plenty of locations for gamers to explore including a town hall, restaurants and a shopping mall.
+Here, you'll find details of the new map in full.
 You can also see a complete top-down view of the new environment here.

-Interestingly, the game will also arrive with three other maps at launch, including the aforementioned fan-favorite Erangel, which has been “updated with futuristic twists” for New State, specifically.
+Interestingly, the game also launched with three other maps, including the aforementioned fan-favorite Erangel, which has been “updated with futuristic twists” for New State, specifically.

 With this new futuristic setting comes a suitably-futuristic array of new gadgets, too.
 In both the trailer and gameplay reveal, we spotted drones that deliver loot, deployable combat shields – similar to those we've seen in Call of Duty: Mobile Season 3 – and shiny new weapons, alongside new vehicles including TRON-like bikes.
-We also know you’ll be able to customize weapons in-game, in a manner presumably similar to Apex Legends’ dynamic modification mechanic.
+You can also now customize weapons in-game, in a manner similar to Apex Legends’ dynamic modification mechanic.

-The developer also promises "ultra-realistic graphics that push the limits of mobile gaming," and that claim holds up from what we've seen from gameplay so far.
+The developer also promised "ultra-realistic graphics that push the limits of mobile gaming," and that claim holds up from gameplay we've seen and played so far.

 See how your favorite weapon fares as we compare recoil and spray performances of some of the guns that are available when used in different shooting positions.Pre-register now: https://t.co/UN0rjLpsVv pic.twitter.com/pIMBFfq7apOctober 12, 2021

-New State’s impressive graphics won’t be limited to users of the latest mobile hardware, either.
-During the showcase, Krafton confirmed that the game has been optimized to be enjoyed by the majority of players, hence its forgiving system requirements: iOS 13 or later on at least an iPhone 6S, and Android OS 6 on any Android device with at least 2GB RAM.
+New State’s impressive graphics aren't limited to users of the latest mobile hardware, either.
+During a media showcase ahead of its November launch, Krafton confirmed that the game has been optimized to be enjoyed by the majority of players, hence its forgiving system requirements: iOS 13 or later on at least an iPhone 6S, and Android OS 6 on any Android device with at least 2GB RAM.

 Expect to see a buttery-smooth framerate, then, and a marked visual improvement over its mobile-based predecessor, which is particularly badly-optimized considering it’s designed for handheld devices.